 Experimenting, researching and trying out something new: all this is possible during a hands-on workshop in the interactive labs at the Deutsches Museum Nuremberg.”

 “As part of the Girls Day Academy Esslingen/Göppingen, girls in the eighth grade were given an insight into the fascinating world of bionics.
-Festo’s construction kits enabled interesting experiments with self-made robots: whether elephant’s trunk, fish or chameleon’s tongue – the girls were thrilled by the possibilities of remote-controlled robots!”
+Festo’s construction kits enabled interesting experiments with robots they made themselves: whether elephant’s trunk, fish or chameleon’s tongue – the girls were thrilled by the possibilities of remote-controlled robots!”

-The bionics learning kits can be purchased from Festo Didactic with purchase on account or from our sales partners.
-Purchase on account and by online payment system are possible.
+The bionics learning kits can be bought directly from Festo Didactic with purchase on account or from our sales partners.
+Purchase on account and by online payment system is possible.